 - 1971 Onward Commenced working toward an end to abortion - Created and implemented the RESPITE program to provide support for caregivers. - Addressed the issue of domestic violence through education and advocacy programs. - establish the Refugee Women Emergency Fund.
-Collaborated with Catholic Relief Services to - National Shrine of the Immaculate Conception in Created and funded Mary's Garden at the Washington, D.C. - Implemented the Vocation Purse Club to assist women seeking to enter religious life with their financial obstacles. - Formation of a mentoring program, Women Embracing Women. - digital media platforms such as Facebook, Twitter, Implemented and continue to implement new communication strategies through online and instagram, new databases and updated web - Worked to end Human Trafficking with affiliated organizations and US Catholic Sisters. - Established outreach program with children in the Holy Land and students in the USA. - Established affiliate levels for high school and - Provided formal program of formation in our faith - Developed series of mini-retreat resources. - Established Leadership Training and Development
+Collaborated with Catholic Relief Services to - National Shrine of the Immaculate Conception in Created and funded Mary's Garden at the Washington, D.C. - Implemented the Vocation Purse Club to assist women seeking to enter religious life with their financial obstacles. - Formation of a mentoring program, Women Embracing Women. - digital media platforms such as Facebook, Twitter, Implemented and continue to implement new communication strategies through online and Instagram, new databases and updated web - Worked to end Human Trafficking with affiliated organizations and US Catholic Sisters. - Established outreach program with children in the Holy Land and students in the USA. - Established affiliate levels for high school and college age women.

+Provided formal program of formation in our faith

+Established Leadership Training and Development Developed series of mini-retreat resources.